guardian/frontend/static/__tests__/WHERE_HAVE_THE_FILES_GONE.md

 ### Longer version

-In preparation for the move to ES6, all ES5 source JS tests has been moved to `static/test/javascripts-legacy`.
+In preparation for the move to ES6, all ES5 test source JS has been moved to `static/test/javascripts-legacy`.

 You can just edit them there as normal for now, we'll make sure everyone knows what's happening when the conversion starts.